 The risks of the modern age present humanity with our greatest challenges yet.

-The world is facing a complexity crisis, created over time by the many moving parts that now converge and interact—billions of people and computers, endless books and websites, and stacks of regulations and legal documents.
+This crisis of complexity has been created over time by the many moving parts that now converge and interact—billions of people and computers, endless books and websites, and stacks of regulations and legal documents.
 This rise of complexity leads to challenges that now threaten to overwhelm the human mind, making it almost impossible to find clearly defined, actionable solutions that are both effective and widely acceptable.

-To address wickedly complex problems like climate change, environmental degradation, and risks posed by the rise of social media and artificial intelligence, we must first deal with the growing “complexity crisis” by developing more careful, more disciplined modes of thought.
+To address problems like climate change, environmental degradation, and risks posed by the rise of social media and artificial intelligence, we must first—or at least simultaneously—deal with the growing complexity crisis by developing new, more careful, more disciplined modes of thought.